rushikeshpawar-work/Data_classification/README.md

 # Data_classification
-This repo contain Machine learning code to classify data into three classes.
+This repo contain Machine learning code written in python Django framework to classify data into three classes.